How To Remove Freshly Applied Wax From Your Car? (Answered)

 There are plenty of strip wax shampoos, and it’s tough to choose the one that’s the best.
 Some people are even using dish soap to remove waxes, but I don’t recommend doing that unless you really want to save every cent.

 In my opinion, Adam’s Strip Car Wash Soap is the best car shampoo wax remover, but it’s too expensive compared to other products.
-That’s why I use Chemical Guys Clean Slate, that’s much affordable and still gives me unique details.
+That’s why I use Chemical Guys Clean Slate.
+It’s much more affordable and still gives me unique details.

 So, if you’re stripping waxes from vehicles every here and there, I think that you should use Adam’s Strip Car Wash Soap since it’s the best out there.